 If Condition comes with a per-intended simple action bar.
 As per the use case, there is no use of this simple action.
 Click on the ellipsis and delete the action.

-To do this, click the + icon.
+To do this, click the Add a step button (+ icon).
 Under the Business Logic option, select Stop Journey.
 Now, indent Stop Journey by dragging and dropping below If Condition:

 To complete the use case statement, let's choose a simple action Google Tasks - Create task.
 Follow these steps to configure:

-Click the + icon and select Google Tasks from the Simple Actions option.
+Click the Add a step button (+ icon) and select Google Tasks from the Simple Actions option.
 Then, select the Create Task action from the Actions list.

 Authorize Google Tasks by select an existing connection from the drop-down or create a new connection.
 If you are not logged in to your Google account, you'll be asked to do so to establish the connection.